Legcord/Legcord/README.md

 ## How does this work?

-- We are using the official web app and wrapping it up in Electron.
-While you may think this is lame and done like thousands of times before, what makes us unique is that we actually strive for creating a customized experience.
-You can very easily load themes and mods with no installers/injectors.
-You can even make the client have transparency effects and follow the fluent design of Windows!
-At its core, it's just a simple web wrapper, however, we applied many patches to make this work well for you <3
+- We utilize the official web app and package it within Electron.
+While this approach may seem familiar, our focus is on delivering a truly customized and enhanced experience.
+Unlike many others, we provide seamless integration for loading themes and mods without the need for installers or injectors.
+You can easily enable transparency effects and adopt Windows' Fluent Design, offering a modern and sleek interface.
+Though it's fundamentally a web wrapper, we have implemented numerous optimizations and patches to ensure a smooth and tailored experience for you.

 ## Where can I find the source code?